macloo/flask-exercise/README.md

 **Do not delete anything above or below the route function!**

-We know we need two items of information for each president: the number of the presidency, and the full name of the president.
+We know we need two items (a pair!) of information for each president: the *number* of the presidency, and the *full name* of the president.
 Earlier, we got the name of the first president with `presidents_list[0]['President']`.
 We got his birthplace with `presidents_list[0]['Birthplace']`.
 We don't need his birthplace now, but we need to know which **key** to use to get the number of his presidency.

 Look at the CSV file and see if you can find it.